Nanning: Food

 Nanning has not only local cuisine but also food from other areas of China and abroad.
 Traditional food culture can be found around most streets of Nanning.
 Nanning food shares the style of Cantonese food and of Southeast Asia.
 Chinese cuisine including Guangdong, Sichuan, Hunan and Jiangsu as well as Japanese, Thai and Western cuisines can be found.

 Rice noodles are very popular among the Nanning people.
 Laoyou rice noodles are the most famous, while other noodle dishes such as Guilin rice noodles and hand made noodles can be found.
 Laoyou rice noodles (means old friend rice noodles) are made of fry up pepper, sour bamboo shoots, black beans and garlic, then pork, and then soup and rice noodles.
 The sour-spicy tasting noodles are a very popular and cheap favorite street food for all meals (breakfast, lunch and dinner) in Nanning.

+The dish, Lemon duck, is originally from Nanning.

 Tourism

 Nanning is close to scenic Guilin, with its world-famous hillscape, northern and western Guangxi and its minority villages, and the border with Vietnam in the south.
 Tourist attractions in Nanning include Guangxi Museum, People's Park with the Zhenning Fort, Mount Qingxiu, Guangxi Medicinal Herb Botanical Garden, and Yangmei Ancient Town.
 Other places of interest include Nanhu Park, Shishan Park and Nanning Zoo.

 Colleges and universities

+As of 2025, Nanning is ranked one of the top 150 science cities in the world by scientific research outputs, as tracked by the Nature Index.